ABOUT THE ENTHUSIAST

 KERIN NICOLE is an artist who has helped with the press insignia and the beautiful hot air balloons that are doubling as buttons at the very top of this page.
 She is an American Painter & Poet.
 Born and raised on the East Coast and shaped by a career in complementary health.
 She paints to process the contradictions of American culture and reconnect with a more compassionate and sustainable source of inspiration and livelihood.
 Her pieces often feel both intimate and mythic, rooted in truth, imagination, and the occasional controversial take.
 To learn more, you can visit kerinnicole.com or email her at studio@kerinnicole.com.

 JÖYCE is a native Philadelphian of Amish descent based in New York whose satire is published by McSweeney's Internet Tendency online and in their printed compendium, Keep Scrolling Till You Feel Something: 21 Years of Humor from McSweeney's Internet Tendency.
 She was among the writers featured at the Brooklyn Powerhouse Arena book launch in October 2019, has written viral pieces that ascended to their Top Ten Most Read Articles of the Year in a matter of weeks, and was mentioned in AfterEllen and Autostraddle.
-Published works include Bluebird (Bottlecap Press, 2023), Pyramid Scheme (2023), John (Bottlecap Press, 2024) and inclusion in the anthology.
+Published works include Bluebird (Bottlecap Press, 2023), Pyramid Scheme (2023), John (Bottlecap Press, 2024) and inclusion in the anthology Stage It and Stream It: Plays for Virtual Theater.

 Photo of Chavisa Woods.